 (iv) any breaks in the interview, the time the break commenced and concluded and the reasons for the break.

 6A.
-Prescribed requirements and the extent to which they are to be met — s.
+Prescribed requirements and extent to which they are to be met — s.
 106HA(1a)(b)

 For the purposes of section 106HA(1a)(b) an interview meets the prescribed requirements if it was —